 Combined Degree Programs

-In addition to our MD and MD-PhD programs, BUSM offers several dual degree options, including MD-MPH, MD-MBA, MD-MACI, and MD-JD.
+In addition to our MD and MD-PhD programs, BUSM offers several dual degree options, including MD-MPH, MD-MBA, MD-MSCI, and MD-JD.
 Students typically enter these graduate programs after completing the core clerkship year, but other options are available.